PedroHenriques/ProjectManager/README.md

 To facilitate running the program, by being able to call it from any path, the repository comes with a **batch file**.
 This batch file will not only allow the program to be called from any path, as well as allow relative paths to be given as arguments.

-Before being able to use the batch file from any path, it must be placed in a directory that is part of the `PATH` environmental variable (in windows) or the equivalent for the operating system in use.
+Before being able to use the batch file from any path, it must be placed in a directory that is part of the `PATH` environmental variable (in windows).
+Secondly, in the batch file the line `set "file_path=path\to\main.py"` must be adjusted by changing `path\to\main.py` with the path to the `main.py` file.
-Secondly, the name given to the batch file will be the name used in the command line to run the program.
+Finally, the name given to the batch file will be the name used in the command line to run the program.

 #### => Configuring/Customizing the Program